 When the Money Runs Out: The Faith to Keep Going

-It always happens after you have committed.
-After you have burned the ships and told the world you believe God has more.
-That is when the bottom drops out.
+Faith is tested hardest after you commit.
+After you burn the ships and tell everyone you believe God has more, the bottom drops out.
 What do you do then?

 It always seems to happen after you've committed.After you've burned the ships, staked your name, and told the world you believe God has more.